 Glass Lewis believes that non-employee directors should receive appropriate remuneration for the time and effort they spend serving on the board and its committees.
-Director fees should be reasonable in order to retain and attract qualified individuals.
+Glass Lewis believes that the quantum of non-executive fees should be broadly comparable to a company's country and industry peers, should take into account the time commitment required for a director to satisfactorily discharge their duties to shareholders and should be reasonable in order to retain and attract qualified individuals.
 At the same time, excessive fees represent a financial cost to the company and threaten to compromise the objectivity and independence of non-employee directors.

-The UK Code states that non-executive director remuneration should not include share options.44 Not only does the board lose objectivity when it allows non-executive directors to participate in such schemes, but individual directors locked in by longer-term grants could be inhibited from expressing dissenting views and, in extreme cases, from taking the ultimate step of resigning.
+The UK Code states that non-executive director remuneration should not include share options.
+Not only does the board lose objectivity when it allows non-executive directors to participate in such schemes, but in- dividual directors locked in by longer-term grants could be inhibited from expressing dissenting views and, in extreme cases, from taking the ultimate step of resigning.
 Any non-executive director fees delivered in equity should be granted on a nil-cost basis, free of any performance criteria or time-based restrictions on exercise to ensure that directors hold these shares on the same basis as the shareholders they represent.